Frederick Bovill: Later roles

 In Gilbert and Sullivan's next production, Ruddigore, there was only one principal lyric baritone role in the cast, and Bovill was released from the D'Oyly Carte Opera Company.
-From 1887 to 1889 Bovill was on a tour of the British provinces with J. W. Turner's English Opera Company as Danny Mann in The Lily of Killarney, Count Arnheim in The Bohemian Girl, Don José de Santarém in Maritana and as Count di Luna in Il trovatore, appearing at Her Majesty's Theatre in Dundee, the York Theatre Royal and the Theatre Royal in Oldham among other venues.
+From 1887 to 1889 Bovill toured the British provinces with J. W. Turner's English Opera Company as Danny Mann in The Lily of Killarney, Count Arnheim in The Bohemian Girl, Don José de Santarém in Maritana and as Count di Luna in Il trovatore, appearing at Her Majesty's Theatre in Dundee, the York Theatre Royal and the Theatre Royal in Oldham among other venues.
 The critic of The Evening Telegraph in Dundee said of Bovill's performance in Maritana:

 "He has undoubtedly a baritone voice of excellent timbre and is a pleasing and effective actor, but he deliberately destroys all pleasure the ear should derive from his voice by a persistent tremolo that is most annoying to listen to.
 If it is a natural defect no more need be said; if it is done for effect it is decidedly bad taste."

 In The Stage in 1889 he advertised himself as: "Mr. Frederick Bovill.
 Principal Baritone, Grand Opera.
 Count di Luna, Valentine, Count Arnheim, Don José de Satiterun, Don Pedro, Danny Mann, &c.
-Mr. N. Vert, Cork-street, W." In 1891 Bovill again created a role in an Arthur Sullivan opera, the Squire in Ivanhoe, at the new Royal English Opera House.
+Mr. N. Vert, Cork-street, W." He also toured with the Henry Walsham Opera company.
+In 1891 Bovill again created a role in an Arthur Sullivan opera, the Squire in Ivanhoe, at the new Royal English Opera House.

 His final sustained role on the London stage was the Chancellor in La Basoche by André Messager (November 1891 to January 1892) at the Royal English Opera House, In May 1892 he took part in a recital at the Steinway Hall in London during which he sang "Time was when Love and I were well acquainted" from The Sorcerer and "Ho, Jolly Jenkin" from Ivanhoe, the latter being encored.
 He played Tom Ball in a single matinee performance of the operetta A Hundred Years Ago by Alec Nelson at the Royalty Theatre in July 1892.
-The critic of The Era said of him in this, "Mr Frederick Bovill acted and sang with all the ease and certainty of intonation that are expected from so experienced an artist."
+The critic of The Era wrote: "Mr Frederick Bovill acted and sang with all the ease and certainty of intonation that are expected from so experienced an artist."

 In the film Topsy-Turvy (1999) he was portrayed by Michael Simkins.